Quick Method of Accounting for GST/HST

 Receive your CRA mail online

-Set your correspondence preference to "Electronic mail" to receive email notifications when CRA mail, like your notice of assessment, is available in your account.
+Register for email notifications to find out when CRA mail, like your notice of assessment, is available in My Business Account.

 For more information, go to Email notifications.

-A pre-authorized debit (PAD) is a secure, online self-service payment option for individuals and businesses to pay their taxes.
+A pre-authorized debit (PAD) is a secure online self-service payment option for individuals and businesses to pay their taxes.
 A PAD lets you authorize withdrawals from your Canadian chequing account to pay the CRA.
 You can set the payment dates and amounts of your PAD agreement using the CRA's secure My Business Account service.
 PADs are flexible and managed by you.
-You can use My Business Account to view your account history and modify, cancel, or skip a payment.
+You can use My Business Account to view your account history and modify, cancel or skip a payment.
 For more information, go to Pay by pre-authorized debit.

 Electronic payments